Digital Identity Risk Assessment Playbook

 - Direct and indirect benefits to reuse enterprise-level chosen solutions, including consolidated support desks.

-Your agency may determine alternatives to the NIST-recommended guidance for the assessed assurance levels based on:20
+Your agency may need to tailor the initial assurance levels and baseline controls from the NIST-recommended guidance for the assessed assurance levels based on:15

 - Your mission,